 I initially trained as a psychodynamic counsellor with WPF (Westminster Pastoral Foundation) in the mid-1990s, continuing to train with the same organisation as an individual psychotherapist, and then as a group analyst with the IGA (Institute of Group Analysis).

 I have worked in many different settings, including private practice, voluntary sector settings and the NHS, where I am currently employed as a group analyst.
 Between 2003-6 I spent three years setting up a counselling service for asylum seekers and refugees, employed by LASSN (Leesd Asylum Seekers and Support Network) in partnership with the NHS, using interpreters to work with non-English speaking asylum-seekers.
-I have considerable experience of offering brief therapy (4-session contracts in the Student Counselling Service at Leeds University, and 6-session E.A.P.
+I have considerable experience of offering brief therapy (4-6 session contracts in the Student Counselling Service at Leeds University, and 6-session E.A.P.
 (Employee-Assisted Programme) contracts.

 The focus of my work now is predominantly in running long-term psychotherapy groups, training and supervising.
 I also offer brief individual work with clients, either as a stand-alone treatment, or for those wishing to gain insight prior to joining a therapy group.